This Fact Sheet is not relevant in your jurisdiction

 Getting the best energy deal

 You might be able to save some money by switching to another supplier.
 This may work out cheaper, particularly if you have both gas and electricity from the same supplier.
 If you owe money, you may not be accepted by a new supplier but you should be allowed to switch if you have a pre-payment meter and owe less than £500.
 There are a number of independent internet price-comparison sites that can help you find the best deal.
-Contact the Citizens Advice consumer helpline on 0808 223 1133 for a list of authorised companies, or check the list on the Ofgem website at www.ofgem.gov.uk.
+Contact Advice Direct Scotland's energy advice service on 0808 196 8660 for a list of authorised companies, or check the list on the Ofgem website at www.ofgem.gov.uk.

 If you already get the Warm Home Discount, check that you will keep this with any new supplier.